Senpai-m/Simple-stack-implementation/README.md

-# Simple-stack-implementation
+# Simple-data structure-implementation
-A header of linked list stack for made by hand
+A header of linked list data structure for made by hand